- This event has passed.

 Sandhill Cranes will be our “target” species, along with Great Egrets and herons, geese and other waterfowl.
-These “big birds” should be plentiful at Ridgefield National Wildlife Refuge and Steigerwald National Wildlife Refuge.
-Other interesting but long-shot specialties include Red-Shouldered Hawk, American White Pelican, White-Breasted Nuthatch, and Lesser Goldfinch.
+These “big birds” should be plentiful at Steigerwald National Wildlife Refuge and other sites in Clark County.
+Other interesting specialties include Red-Shouldered Hawk, American White Pelican, White-Breasted Nuthatch, and Lesser Goldfinch.
 Late-migrating shorebirds, warblers and other passerines are also possible, along with new arrivals for the winter, particularly sparrows.
 We’ll be joined by some local experts, among the most knowledgeable birders in the state – a real treat!

-We’ll meet up in Tumwater at the Southgate parking lot on Capital Boulevard (where Ace Hardware used to be) at 6:00 a.m. and return around 6 p.m.
+We’ll meet up in Tumwater at the Southgate strip mall parking lot at 5203 Capital Boulevard S.E. at 6:30 a.m. and return around 6 p.m.
 (Early return is okay by prior arrangement.)

 To sign up, contact Paul Hicks at 360-870-3819 and provide your e-mail address.
 Limit: 12 participants and 4 cars.
 Please indicate whether you can drive.
 A contribution from participants given directly to drivers for gas and to local guides for their expertise will be appreciated ($5 for drivers; $2 for guides).